LucasFMachado/ig-news/README.md

 # IgNews

-> In this project, a blog was developed using TypeScript, where the user has the possibility of subscribe in it so that they have access to the posts content in a complete way (otherwise, the user can only check the preview of the posts).
+> In this project, a blog was developed using NextJS and TypeScript, where the user has the possibility of subscribe in it (using Stripe) so that they have access to the posts content in a complete way (otherwise, the user can only check the preview of the posts).

 <br />